Skip to main content

 A compliance decision, not a performance one.
 Dockerized Ollama models run on-prem.
 The moment a persona-modified query containing a medication list leaves the local network, a BAA with the inference provider is required.

 The tradeoff: a 7B model will not match GPT-4 on clinical summarization.
-We accepted that because sending enriched patient data to third-party APIs renders the system undeployable in regulated healthcare.
+This was accepted because sending enriched patient data to third-party APIs renders the system undeployable in regulated healthcare.

 What did the outcome reveal?